Causes of polyhydramnios include the following:

 Fetal death (risk is increased even when polyhydramnios is idiopathic)

-Risks tend to be proportional to the degree of fluid accumulation and vary with the cause.
+Risk of complications tends to be proportional to the degree of fluid accumulation and vary with the cause.
 Other problems (eg, low Apgar score, fetal distress, nuchal cord, malpresentation requiring cesarean delivery) may occur.

 Symptoms and Signs of Polyhydramnios